 Understanding Drug Dependence

-When understanding drug dependence vs. drug abuse, the distinction needs to be in the frequency and duration of use.
-An individual that smokes weed every six months would not be classified as an addict.
-The person who smokes weed every day and cannot seem to quit would be classified as an addict.
+When understanding the difference between drug dependence and drug addiction, the distinction needs to be in the frequency and duration of use.
+An individual that smokes weed every six months would not be classified as someone who is addicted.
+The person who smokes weed every day and cannot seem to quit would be classified as someone with an addiction.

 - Repeated failed attempts at quitting